 The Arlington Outdoor Education Association is grateful for your generous support on Giving Tuesday and throughout the year.
 With your help, we steward the Outdoor Lab’s 226-acre property and facilities and look forward to welcoming our third, fifth, and seventh grade Arlington Public School students as they learn and explore.
 So many adventures await!

 Donate or Become a Friend

 The Outdoor Lab is supported by a non-profit that needs your help.
 Please become a FRIEND or make a DONATION today!
 We’d love to talk with PTAs and community groups in Arlington about partnering with the Outdoor Lab.

 How can I Support the ODL?

 The Phoebe Hall Knipling Outdoor Lab is a 225-acre facility that provides science and outdoor education to the students of Arlington County Public Schools.
 In this natural classroom, urban youth — often for the first time — can run in a meadow, climb a mountain, hike beside a stream, or fish in a pond.
-Four classes per week visit the Outdoor Lab, one of which has an overnight, and there are three week-long summer camps.
+Up to six classes per week visit the Outdoor Lab, some overnight, and there are three week-long summer camps.

 Each year, the Outdoor Lab provides hands-on outdoor and environmental education to more than 10,000 students, from elementary grades through high school.

 The non-profit Arlington Outdoor Education Association (AOEA) owns the land and buildings and partners with Arlington Public Schools who provides the teachers, buses and science programming at the Outdoor Lab.

 Here’s a video for the Outdoor Lab’s 50th anniversary produced by APS’s AETV Green Scenes.